ska-sa/katcbfsim/doc/about.rst

 The following are not (yet) modelled:

-- Direction-dependent effects, such as a beam model
+- Direction-dependent effects other than a primary beam

 - Atmospheric effects